Postmodern referentiality: playing with texts and contexts in Petar Bergamo’s Second Symphony

 Petar Bergamo, modernism, post-modernism, text, context, referentiality, intertextuallityAbstract

 Petar Bergamo’s Second Symphony (1967) must be analyzed in the context of Zagreb Biennale and therefore in the context of modernist domination which Bergamo understood as cul-de-sac.
 His Second Symphony is conceived as set of quotations and allusions that are able to trigger wide filed of associations connected to the logic of music history.
-Such a procedure resemble postmodernist technique, therefore it is possible to understand Bergamo’s symphony as a proto-postmodern work.Downloads
+Such a procedure resemble postmodernist technique, therefore it is possible to understand Bergamo’s symphony as a proto-postmodern work.Metrics

 Download data is not yet available.